lofti-lofi/journal-setup/README.md

 But, it is the most special (loyal to my mind and thinking).
 I've realized I needed something like this to convey easily between my detached, free-floating state of mind and the ones that are more realistic and structured, adapted for writing, which satisfying the parts of myself that both want roam and rigor.

 ....
-Anyways enjoy this I guess. `@lofti lofi` in the Obsidian discord, if you need help.
+Anyways enjoy this I guess. `@lofti lofi` in the Obsidian discord if you need help :)

+Thanks to @shabegom, @AB1908, and @Luke for help on my label template.